Applied Educational Psychology Doctorate (DAppEdPsy)

 Locations

-Placements A and B in year one will be at the six Local Authorities in the North East region.
-This is the base for our six Field Work Tutors.
-You may also have placements at other services in the North East region.
-This will be agreed between service managers.
+Placements A and B in year one will be in Local Authorities in the North East region.
+These placements will be overseen and supported by our Field Work Tutors.

 The placements available for years two and three are different every year.
 Placements are offered by Local Authorities.
 You can make requests to those available in the region or further afield.
-These are decided through a matching process that takes place regionally.
+These are decided by a regional allocation panel.

 Entry requirements